ontology-tech/DID-solidity/README.md

 ## TODO

-1. update design and interface document;
-2. add commend to some function;
-3. add more unit test;
+1. add more unit test;